ljwagerfield/scala-type-inference/README.md

 Scala's type inference can feel restrictive at times, especially when coming from languages like C# and Haskell where types *always* seem to be resolvable.
 The switch is naturally frustrating.

 However, there are genuine reasons why Scala cannot resolve certain types - and the answer is typically due to some other Scala feature which forbids type inference to work in such a way.
-The likelihood is that it won't improve because it *can't 'improve'* ([read comments here][scala-type-inference-blog]).
+The likelihood is that Scala type inference won't improve because it *can't 'improve'* ([read comments here][scala-type-inference-blog]).

 So, it's best we understand how to deal with it :)